Momentum (organisation): Brexit

 Momentum supported remain in the 2016 UK EU referendum.

-After the 2016 UK EU referendum, Momentum declined to take a formal position in the Brexit debate and supported the Labour Party position.
+Following the 2016 UK EU referendum, Momentum declined to take a formal position in the Brexit debate and supported the Labour Party position.
 Several Momentum members have supported a second referendum, however, with remaining and the government's deal as options.
 The People's Vote advocacy group, which included trade-union leaders and former Momentum members, was launched in April 2018.
 The group's launch statement was signed by TSSA union general secretary Manuel Cortes, economist Ann Pettifor, former Momentum steering group member Michael Chessum and former CWU general secretary Billy Hayes.
 A November 2018 poll of Momentum members found that a majority supported a second referendum.
 The left-wing, pro-European pressure group Another Europe Is Possible contains Momentum members such as former steering-committee member Michael Chessum.
 In March 2019, 188 Momentum activists sent an open letter to Jon Lansman supporting a second referendum.

 Civil rights

-In 2021 and 2022 Momentum organised politically against the Covert Human Intelligence Act and the Police, Crime, Sentencing and Courts Bill (PCSC) by building connections between socialist mps and social movements and supporting demonstrations and lobbying.
+In 2021 and 2022 Momentum organised politically against the Covert Human Intelligence Act and the Police, Crime, Sentencing and Courts Bill (PCSC) by building connections between socialist MPs and social movements and supporting demonstrations and lobbying.
 In March 2021, then Momentum co-chairs Andrew and Gaya signed a Greenpeace open letter alongside other social movements opposing the PCSC Bill.